HarshCasper/Rotten-Scripts/Python/Blur_Faces/README.md

 # Blur Faces

-This is a python script that searches for a given tweet in all the accounts the user follows.
+This is a python script that searches for a human faces in the photo and blur that.

 ### Requirements: